 About the event

-Alliance Française de Manchester are partnering with Blackwells Manchester to bring to you a reading with Olivia Rosenthal and Sophie Lewis, where they will be discussing To Leave with a Reindeer
+Alliance Française de Manchester are partnering with Blackwells Manchester to bring to you a reading with Olivia Rosenthal, where she will be discussing To Leave with a Reindeer

 To Leave with the Reindeer is the account of a woman who has been trained for a life she cannot live.
 She readies herself for freedom, and questions its limits, by exploring how humans relate to animals.
 Rosenthal weaves an intricate pattern, combining the central narrative with many other voices – vets, farmers, breeders, trainers, a butcher – to produce a polyphonic composition full of fascinating and disconcerting insights.